The Global Politics of Jazz in the Twentieth Century: Cultural Diplomacy and "American Music"

-This book offers a first overarching look at the relationship between states and their citizens abroad, approached through the concept "duty of care".
+This book offers a first overarching look at the relationship between states and their citizens abroad, approached through the concept 'Duty of Care'.
 How can society best be protected, when increasing numbers of citizens are found outside the borders of the state?
-With over 1.2 billion tourists...
+What are the limits to care – in...

 February 05, 2019

 For many years now debates over America hegemony and its supposed decline have circulated academic circles.
 The neo-Gramscians have greatly enriched our knowledge in this field, developing some key theoretical tools and concepts, yet ontological inconsistencies, notably the downgrading of structure...